If you’re thinking about homeschooling your children, then you are likely wondering what the state homeschool requirements are where you live.

 - Calendar Year.
 Do you know when your state’s school calendar year begins and ends?
 Your “school” days might need to coincide with your state’s calendar year.

 - Hours of Instruction.
 Be aware of how many hours a day you are required to teach your child.

 - Attendance Records.
-Your state may have a compulsory attendance law and might require you to keep record of attendance.
+Your state may have a compulsory attendance law that might require you to keep record of attendance.

 - Required Subjects.
 Know what core subjects your child is expected to study in your home state.
-Your state’s laws may require homeschool students to complete grade level requirements in specific subjects.
+Your state’s laws may require homeschooled students to complete grade-level requirements in specific subjects.
 Common subject areas include math, language arts, social studies, science, physical education, and fine arts.

 - Annual Assessment.
 State law might require your child to participate in an annual assessment or achievement test.

 - Language.
-Some states require that curriculum be taught in the English language.
+Some states require that the curriculum be taught in the English language.

 - High School Diploma.
-You will want to understand your state requirements to help your child earn their high school diploma.
+You will want to understand your state’s requirements to help your child earn their high school diploma.